 Mirror installation is one home improvement project many homeowners overlook.
 They are a necessity in the bathroom and bedroom areas, though mirrors can also add beauty and a spacious feeling to other rooms in the house.
 Here's a quick list of some creative uses for mirrors, as well as a quick primer on the two most popular mirror installation techniques.

-Mirrors Aren't Just For Bathrooms
+Mirrors Aren't Just for Bathrooms

 As mentioned before, every home needs a quality, well-lit mirror over each of your bathroom sinks, as well as a full length mirror somewhere in each bedroom.
-Once you've covered those bases, however, keep in mind that mirrors can do a lot for other areas of the home as well.
+Once you've covered those bases, keep in mind that mirrors can do a lot for other areas of the home as well.

-Finally, while mirrors are great for making smaller rooms feel bigger and for getting a good look at yourself, don't forget they can serve other purposes, too.
+Finally, while mirrors are great for making smaller rooms feel bigger and getting a good look at yourself, don't forget they can serve other purposes, too.
 Talk to an architect or interior designer about where you can install mirrors to help distribute natural light throughout your home.
 You'd be amazed what a well-placed mirror can do when it comes to lighting things up!